 4.3.
-Case 2: 3D fluvial channel case (complicated test case)
+Case 2: 3D fluvial channel case

 The second case is a 3D fluvial channel case.
 There is a set of channels in the computational domain which is composed of 31776 nodes-see figure 8.
 The domain is initially filled with immovable water and movable oil and the saturations of oil and water are $S{oil} = 0.8$ and $S{water} = 0.2$ respectively.
 The water is then injected into the computational domain from the right side at constant pressure.
 The flow passes through the channels from right side to the left side.
-All other sides are treated as barriers to flows except for the inlet side (right boundary) with a pressure of $55 \times 10^6$ and outlet side (left boundary) with a pressure of $2 \times 10^6$ .
-The homogeneous porosity is set to be $\phi=0.2$ and the saturations of the residual oil and irreducible water are set to be 0.2.
+All other sides are treated as barriers to flows except for the inlet side (right boundary) with a pressure of 55×10^6 and outlet side (left boundary) with a pressure of 2×10^6 .
+The homogeneous porosity is set to be φ =0.2 and the saturations of the residual oil and irreducible water are set to be 0.2.
 The viscosities of the residual oil and irreducible water are set to be 0.001 respectively.
-The simulation was run during the simulation period [0, 1000days] with a time step size of 10days.
-100 snapshots of solutions were taken at regularly spaced time intervals $\Delta t = 10days$ for each solution variable.
+The simulation was run during the simulation period [0, 86400000] with a time step size of 864000.
+100 snapshots of solutions were taken at regularly spaced time intervals $\Delta t = 864000$ for each solution variable.